 If you opt for a standard car loan you may want to consider pre-approval so you know how much you have to spend.
 Consider the costs of registration and any repairs that may be needed when comparing your options and applying for a loan amount.

-How do I inspect the vehicle?
+How do I inspect the vehicle prior to auction?

 Always give the car a thorough inspection before buying.
 Try following this checklist to make it easier.